 - 3 cloves garlic minced

-- 2 sprigs fresh thyme or ½ teaspoon thyme leaves
+- 2 sprigs fresh thyme or ½ teaspoon dried thyme leaves

-- 1 sprig fresh rosemary or ½ teaspoon dry rosemary
+- 1 sprig fresh rosemary or ½ teaspoon dried rosemary

 Instructions

-- Dab the beef dry with a paper towel and season with salt and pepper.
-Brown it in the bacon fat in small batches over medium-high heat.
-Remove from the pan and set aside.
+- Gently dab the beef dry with a paper towel and season with salt and pepper.
+Increase the heat to medium-high and sear the beef in small batches until browned.
+Transfer to a plate.

-- Add broth, wine, mushrooms, potatoes (if using), tomato paste, garlic, thyme, rosemary, and bay leaf.
-Cover and bake 2 ½ to 3 hours.
+- Add wine, mushrooms, potatoes (if using), tomato paste, garlic, thyme, rosemary, and bay leaf.
+Cover the pot with a lid and transfer it to the oven.
+Bake the stew for 2½ to 3 hours or until the beef is fork-tender.

 Notes